Instructions provided in this guide apply to Jira Cloud only. Refer to Jira Server guide for more information.

 - Create incoming link: Check this box.

-A final modal will appear:
+Step 5.
+A final modal appears:

 - Consumer Name: Elastic